Signal Word

 The Signal Word on This Label Tells You Everything You Need to Know

 You’re standing in front of a storage cabinet, reaching for a bottle of cleaner.
-The label is faded, but one word jumps out at you: Danger.
+Think about it: the label is faded, but one word jumps out at you: Danger.
 Do you pause?
 Or do you grab it and go?

 That single word—danger—is a signal.
-It’s your brain’s instant translator for a complex warning system.
+That's why it’s your brain’s instant translator for a complex warning system.
 And if you can’t read it, you’re flying blind in a world full of hazards.

 What Is a Signal Word?

 A signal word is the first thing your eyes land on when scanning a label.
-That said, it’s the verbal flag that tells you how serious a hazard is.
+And it’s the verbal flag that tells you how serious a hazard is.
 In chemical labeling—and really, in any safety context—it’s the difference between a minor irritation and a life-threatening reaction.

 There are only two signal words in the GHS (Globally Harmonized System) standard: